-Elizabeth received the news of her sister Lydia eloping with Lt.
-Wickham and told to her uncle and Mr. Darcy.
-Lydia returned home after few days and told how Mr. Darcy actively participated in getting them married.
-Eventually Mr. Bingley came back and proposed Jane for marriage.
+Elizabeth received news that her sister Lydia had eloped with Lt.
+Wickham and shared it with her uncle and Mr. Darcy.
+After a few days, Lydia returned home and revealed how Mr. Darcy had actively helped them get married.
+Later, Mr. Bingley proposed to Jane for marriage upon his return.

-Lady Catherine visited Elizabeth to order her not to accept Mr. Darcy’s proposal as he was already talked for her daughter.
-Elizabeth’s heart was already softened by the recent show of generosity from Mr. Darcy, so she disagreed to follow the order.
+Lady Catherine visited Elizabeth to forbid her from accepting Mr. Darcy’s proposal as he was already spoken for by her daughter.
+However, Elizabeth disagreed since she was moved by Mr. Darcy’s recent acts of generosity.

-Restless Lizzy, couldn’t sleep that night and in the dawn, she found distraught Darcy walking to her house.
-Mr. Darcy apologized for her aunt’s behavior and expressed his love once more… Everything he did was for her, however if she rejected him, he wouldn’t bother her again.
+Restless that night, Elizabeth couldn’t sleep and saw distraught Darcy walking towards her house at dawn the next day.
+He apologized for his aunt’s behavior and expressed his love once more, stating everything he did was for her; however if she rejected him again, he wouldn’t bother her anymore.

 Mr. Darcy: You must know… surely, you must know it was all for you.
 You are too generous to trifle with me.
 I believe you spoke with my aunt last night, and it has taught me to hope as I’d scarcely allowed myself before.
 If your feelings are still what they were last April, tell me so at once.
 My affections and wishes have not changed, but one word from you will silence me forever.
 If, however, your feelings have changed, I will have to tell you: you have bewitched me, body and soul, and I love–I love–I love you.
 I never wish to be parted from you from this day on.Proposal, the endgame

-In today’s world, with cutting edge technologies we are almost never apart.
-We can visit our partners in hours, who live half a world apart.
-Then there are chatting and video calling apps to fill up the rest of the void- however with all of these amazing tools in hand, we still lack emotional intimacy and trust- which I feel are the basis of any real relationship.
-Pride and Prejudice, though a fiction, is a great reminder to all of us to be free-spirited like Lizzy or be kind and compassionate like Darcy… We humans aren’t perfect, yet we can do so much to make ourselves better- for ourselves and also for the people we love so dearly.
+In today’s world, with advanced technology, we are almost always connected.
+We can visit our partners who live halfway across the world in just a few hours.
+Chatting and video calling apps fill any remaining communication gaps.
+However, despite these amazing tools at our disposal, emotional intimacy and trust – the foundations of any real relationship – often remain lacking.
+Pride and Prejudice is a fictional story that reminds us to be free-spirited like Lizzy or kind and compassionate like Darcy.
+Although humans aren’t perfect, we can still take steps to improve ourselves for both our own benefit and the benefit of those we love dearly.

-The plot of the 2005 adaptation hasn’t strictly followed the novel (I read that too!), however it’s a great movie to watch.
-I absolutely loved the background scores and the countryside sceneries where the movie was shot.
-Keira Knightley as Elizabeth and Matthew Macfadyen as Mr. Darcy have portrayed the slow-burn romance beautifully.
+The plot of the 2005 adaptation doesn’t strictly follow the novel (I read it too!), but it’s a great movie to watch.
+I loved the background scores and countryside scenes where they filmed.
+Keira Knightley as Elizabeth and Matthew Macfadyen as Mr. Darcy portrayed their slow-burn romance beautifully.
 Pride and Prejudice (2005) is an aesthetically pleasing romantic drama that you can watch again and again.